INBMA0433L/notes-2025/README.md

 1. You must be able to establish a connection using *SQL Developer*.
 1. You must be able to initialize a schema by executing a given script.
 1. You must be able to identify a table, its columns, and primary key(s) on a schema diagram.
-1. You must be able to return any column of a table.
+1. You must be able to use *Projection*:

+   1. return any column of a table
-1. You must be able to return all the columns of a table.
+   1. return all the columns of a table
-1. You must be able to return any arithmetic expression as an additional column.
+   1. return any arithmetic expression as an additional column
-1. You must be able to provide aliases for the columns.
+   1. provide aliases for the columns

 ---